-Brave New World is the second expansion of Firaxis’s critically acclaimed strategy game Sid Meier’s Civilization V. Following Gods & Kings, the game’s first expansion, Brave New World brought 9 new civilisations, 8 new Wonders and dozens of units and buildings to play with.
-It also promised to focus on trade, culture and diplomacy to make Civ V an even better game.
+Brave New World is the second expansion of Firaxis’s critically acclaimed strategy game Sid Meier’s Civilization V. Following Gods & Kings, the game’s first expansion, Brave New World brought 9 new civilizations, 8 new Wonders and dozens of units and buildings to play with.
+It also promised to focus on trade, culture, and diplomacy to make Civ V an even better game.

 Improved Trade mechanics

 Pre-Brave New World, Trade was limited to specific diplomatic agreements between nations.
 I know you felt the same way I did, Trade just wasn’t exciting or fun.
 Enter Brave New World.
 With the introduction of Trade routes, Trade becomes not only exciting but also an extremely important part of your strategy, as it can simply make or break your entire economics.
 Most gold potential will come from it now.

 The farther the city and the more luxury resources they have, the more gold you will get.
 I find it much more interesting to trade with other nations, as you usually get more gold but also get Science!
 Trade between your own cities will not grant gold but Food and production, which can be useful in the early stages of your empire (I have used this strategy the boost the growth of new cities).